-A breakdown of tuition and fees per campus can be found on the ColoradoSPH website:
+A breakdown of tuition and fees per campus can be found on the ColoradoSPH website at: https://coloradosph.cuanschutz.edu/admissions/tuition-aid/cost-of-attendance

-Students must follow the published drop/add deadlines in order to receive a tuition refund for any dropped courses.
-For dropped courses processed before the semester's drop/add deadline, full tuition and fees will be refunded.
-Courses dropped after the semester's drop/add deadline will be considered withdrawals, and will not be refunded tuition and fees.
-For more information on dropping or withdrawing from a course, see "Registration Policies" on page 19.
+Students must follow the published drop/add deadlines to receive a tuition refund for any dropped courses.
+For courses dropped before the semester's drop/add deadline, full tuition and fees will be refunded.
+Courses dropped after the semester's drop/add deadline will be considered withdrawals and will not be refunded tuition and fees.
+For more information on dropping or withdrawing from a course, see "Registration Policies" in this handbook.